Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction

-where the first 'if and only if' condition follows by applying Lemma \ref{lem comm derivative 1} twice, and the second 'if and only if' condition follows by an analogous statement for Lemma \ref{lem non-zero composite} in the linked case.
-Now one deduces the maximal multisegment at $\nu^{c}\rho$ ($c\geq a$) for $D_{\Delta}(\pi)$ as follows: First,
+where the first 'if and only if' condition follows by applying Lemma \ref{lem comm derivative 1} twice, and for the second 'if and only if' condition, the 'only if' direction is straightforward while the 'if' direction follows by a similar proof for Lemma \ref{lem non-zero composite}.
+Now one deduces $\mathfrak{mxpt}^a(D_{\Delta}(\pi),c)$ ($c\geq a$) as follows: First,